jdicarlantonio/TranscribeHelper/README.md

 ### Built-in Effects

-The built-in effects (not pictured) are built as plugins which uses the GenericAudioProcessorEditor class for the GUI.
-So you just get a bunch of sliders and stuff.
+The built-in effects included are an equalizer and time-stretch.
+Third party plugins will also be supported (in progress).

 ### In Progress

 Currently porting this to use the newest version of JUCE.
-The UI and playing tracks is fully functional, but a lot of the effects code is now unsupported.
+The UI and playing/looping tracks is fully functional, but a lot of the effects code is now unsupported.